beloglazov/openstack-neat/README.rst

     pm-suspend

-To re-activate a host using the Wake-on-Lan technology, it is necessary to send a special packet, called the *magic packet*.
+To re-activate a host using the Wake-on-LAN technology, it is necessary to send a special packet, called the *magic packet*.
 This can be done using the ``ether-wake`` program as follows: